Apprehentice/apprehentice.github.io/_posts/2019-10-21-Routines-and-Wellness.md

 categories: health fitness
 ---

-Over the last week, I've started using an app called [Habitica](https://habitica.com/) as my primary to-do list app.
+Over the last couple of weeks, I've started using an app called [Habitica](https://habitica.com/) as my primary to-do list app.
 With this app, I can track daily tasks, one-shot to-do tasks, and habits.
 Under dailies, I've listed all of the things I'd like to do in a day (basic hygiene tasks, stretching, exercising) and under habits, I've listed things that I'd like to work on.

 <!--more-->